 Next, my wife loves keeping the door open while she’s cooking, but she doesn’t love the bugs that can come inside in the process.
 So, we opted for a magnetic screen door, so we can filter the hot air out and keep the bugs out at the same time.

-Lastly, my biggest pet peeve is white blinds.
+Lastly, my biggest pet peeve are white blinds against white walls.
+Not only does a ton of sunlight leak through the windows, but it really drains your space’s color palette.
 However, we discovered that you can easily put up a spring tension curtain rod and decorate it with your curtain of choice.
 You can even use blackout curtains that block sunlight and insulate your bedroom against summer heat and winter chill.